Skip to main content

 Share

-Alberta municipalities are getting their first look at new rules around local political parties and how they will be funded.
+Alberta municipalities are getting their first look at new rules around local political parties and how they will be funded – and they don't like what they see.

-Details of the province's new Municipal Affairs Statutes Amendment Act, or Bill 20, are being revealed Friday, two weeks before the legislation comes into effect.
+Details of the province's new Municipal Affairs Statutes Amendment Act, or Bill 20, were being revealed Friday, two weeks before the legislation comes into effect.

 The bill, which has been heavily criticized by Alberta municipal leaders, makes changes to the Municipal Government Act and the Local Authorities Election Act.

-Those changes include allowing political parties on local ballots in Calgary and Edmonton and province-wide changes to expense limits, though details were not given at the time the bill was passed in May.
+Those changes include allowing political parties on local ballots in Calgary and Edmonton and province-wide changes to expense limits.

-In the new Local Political Parties and Slates Regulation (LPPSR) released Friday, the province outlines how the new political parties will act.
+In the new Local Political Parties and Slates Regulation (LPPSR) released Friday, rules include that:

 • Parties cannot have any formal affiliation with a provincial or federal party, and cannot receive donations from them.